Discrete Approximate Circle Bundles: Background And Problem Statement

 \subsection{Motivation And Context}

-In recent years, it has been observed that high-dimensional datasets arising in fields such as computer vision, computational chemistry, and motion tracking often lie near highly non-linear, low-dimensional manifolds \cite{tenenbaum2000isomap, Roweis2000, Belkin2003}.
+It has been observed in recent years that high-dimensional datasets arising in fields such as computer vision, computational chemistry, and motion tracking often lie near highly non-linear, low-dimensional manifolds \cite{tenenbaum2000isomap, Roweis2000, Belkin2003}.
 These manifolds can exhibit complex geometric and topological structure, motivating the development of a range of techniques for identifying and leveraging such structures in tasks including dimensionality reduction, statistical analysis, pattern recognition, and data visualization \cite{Coifman2006, Sapiro2001}.
-By modeling the intrinsic manifold geometry, these methods have been shown to improve compression, denoising, and feature extraction in domains where traditional linear techniques fail to capture the underlying structure of the data.\\
+By modeling the intrinsic manifold geometry, these methods have been shown to improve compression, denoising, and feature extraction in domains where traditional linear techniques fail to capture the underlying structure of the data \cite{JMLR:v24:21-0073}.\\

+In practice, complex non-linear structure in large, high-dimensional datasets is often difficult to observe directly; it is therefore essential to have techniques for inferring global structure from purely local computations on small portions of the data.
 In this paper, we focus on a particular class of datasets which can be modeled as \textit{circle bundles}.
 Roughly speaking, a circle bundle is a continuously-varying family of (topological) circles parameterized by another space, called the \textit{base space} of the bundle.
-The individual circles are called \textit{fibers} of the bundle, and the union of the fibers is the \textit{total space}.
-The parametrization is given by a projection map $\pi:E\to B$ from the total space to the base space -- $E$ is locally homeomorphic to the product $B\times \mathbb{S}^{1}$, but globally the structure may be twisted.
+The individual circles are called the \textit{fibers} of the bundle, and the union of the fibers is the \textit{total space}.
+The parametrization is given by a projection map $\pi:E\to B$ from the total space to the base space; in particular $E$ is locally homeomorphic to a product $U\times \mathbb{S}^{1}$, for $U\subseteq B$ open, but globally the structure may be twisted.
 For instance, the torus and the Klein bottle can each be characterized as the total space of a circle bundle with base space $\mathbb{S}^{1}$, but the two are not homeomorphic (see Figure~\ref{fig:klein_bundle_proj}).
-Similarly, the unit tangent bundle on the 2-sphere is a circle bundle with base $\mathbb{S}^{2}$, but one can show that there is no bundle isomorphism between this bundle and the product space $\mathbb{S}^{2}\times\mathbb{S}^{1}$.\\
+Similarly, the 3-manifold $SO(3)$ admits a non-trivial circle bundle structure over $\mathbb{S}^{2}$.
+Indeed, consider the map $\pi:SO(3)\to \mathbb{S}^{2}$ which assigns an (oriented) axis of rotation to each element of $SO(3)$; the fibers of this map are copies of $SO(2)\cong\mathbb{S}^{1}$, but one can show that $SO(3)\ncong\mathbb{S}^{2}\times\mathbb{S}^{1}$.\\